humanforce/hf-ios-eng-challenge/README.md

 ---

 ## Functional Requirements
+> Complete the functional requirements in the order specified below.
+If all the requirements cannot be implemented in the recomended timeframe we will complete our evaluation based on the completed requirements.

 #### 1. Display weather for current location
   - Automatically fetch and display current weather for the user's current location